Couroupita guianensis: Dispersal

-The seeds are dispersed by animals that feed on the fruits.
-When the fruits fall to the ground, the hard, woody shell usually cracks open, exposing the pulp and seeds.
-Fruits that remain whole may be broken open by animals such as peccaries.
+The seeds are dispersed by animals that feed on the fruit.
+When the fruit falls to the ground, the hard, woody shell usually cracks open, exposing the pulp and seeds.
+Fruit that remain whole may be broken open by animals such as peccaries.
 Many animals feed on the pulp and seeds, including peccaries, the paca, and domestic chickens and pigs.
 The seeds are covered with trichomes which may protect them as they pass through the animals' digestive systems.

 Human uses

-Couroupita guianensis is planted as an ornamental for its showy, scented flowers, and as a botanical specimen for its interesting fruit.
+Couroupita guianensis is planted as an ornamental tree for its showy, scented flowers, and as a botanical specimen for its fruit.

-The fruit is edible, but is not usually eaten by people because, in contrast to its intensely fragrant flowers, it can have an unpleasant smell.
-It is fed to livestock such as pigs and domestic fowl.
+The fruit is edible but is not usually eaten by people because, in contrast to its intensely fragrant flowers, it can have an unpleasant smell.

 Parts of the plant have been used in traditional medicine.
 It has been used to treat hypertension, tumors, pain, and inflammation, the common cold, stomachache, skin conditions and wounds, malaria, and toothache, although data on its efficacy are lacking.

+The fruit and flowers are known to contain the chemical compounds indigotin and indirubin, the same blue dye compounds contained by the indigo plant (Indigofera tinctoria), and studies are being made of its possible use as a natural dye for fibres.

 Cultural significance

-In India, the tree is sacred to Hindus, who believe its hooded flowers look like the nāga under which the white stigma looks like a Lingam, and hence, it is grown at Shiva temples.
+While the tree is not native to Asia, having only been introduced there in the last 300 years, its identity has been conflated with other trees mentioned in Hindu and Buddhist scripture, especially the Sal tree.
+In India and Sri Lanka, the tree is venerated by Hindus, who believe its hooded flowers look like the nāga under which the white stigma looks like a Lingam, and hence, it is grown at Shiva temples.
 The cannonball tree has since then been planted at Buddhist and Hindu religious sites in Asia in the belief that it is the tree of sacred scriptures.
 In Sri Lanka, Thailand and other Theravada Buddhist countries it has been planted at Buddhist monasteries and other religious sites.